APIpsq/APIpsq/README.md

 - 👋 Hi, I’m @APIpsq
-- 👀 I’m interested in code
+- 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning python and C
+- 🌱 I’m currently learning python, C and JAVA
 - 💞️ I’m looking to collaborate on cybersecurity